Sethbones/Fraymakers-Pre-Workshop-Repo/README.md

 don't want to mess with github? no problem, message BoneManSeth#5582 on discord or ping me with the files to add to the repo and i'll add it as soon as i can

-when uploading a character make sure it has a README.md in its folder file following this template:
+when uploading a character make sure it has a README.md in its folder following this template:

+Name: mod name

+Description: description

+Version: 1

+Created by: *discord username

+Preview Image:

+path to preview image

+Screenshots:

+path to screenshot